Lara Croft and the Guardian of Light: Plot

-Two thousand years ago in ancient Central America, a battle was waged between Totec, the Guardian of the Light, and Xolotl, the Keeper of Darkness.
+Two thousand years ago in ancient Mexico, a battle was waged between Totec, the Guardian of the Light, and Xolotl, the Keeper of Darkness.
 Totec's army was defeated when Xolotl used the mirror of smoke to unleash hordes of ghastly creatures that fought on his behalf.
 Totec survived the battle and found a way to defeat Xolotl, imprisoning him in the mirror of smoke and becoming its immortal guardian in the form of a stone statue.
 In the present day, Lara Croft reads of the legend and attempts to find the mirror.
 After a long and dangerous journey she is successful.
 While examining the mirror, she is caught unaware by a band of mercenaries.
 Led by the local warlord, they had followed her into the temple.
 Unknowing or unbelieving of the curse upon the mirror, the warlord takes it from Lara.
 His reckless handling of the mirror releases Xolotl.
 The stone statue of Totec comes to life and warns Lara that Xolotl must be stopped before the light of dawn.
 Depending on the number of players participating, Lara and Totec either join forces or go their separate ways to try to stop Xolotl.

 Development

 Guardian of Light is not part of the main Tomb Raider brand, but was intended to start a new series simply titled "Lara Croft".
 Brand director Karl Stewart said: "When Underworld was finished, that was the end to the trilogy, and kind of the end of a whole era for us.
 We took a step back as a studio and spent a couple of months experimenting, trying to make a decision on how to go forward".
 Stewart also said that everyone who worked on Guardian of Light also worked on the previous three games (Tomb Raider: Legend, Tomb Raider: Anniversary, and Tomb Raider: Underworld).
 Guardian of Light uses the same game engine as Tomb Raider: Underworld and features real-time lighting effects, realistic shadows and "tons" of physics-based objects.
 Vegetation sways in the wind and reacts when the player walks through it.
 The environments have a "nice sense of scale".

-The game's producer, Forest Large, said in a podcast that New Orleans was considered as a location, but due to time restraints, the location was ultimately decided to be Central America and elements from previous games, such as plants, were borrowed and modified for Guardian of Light.
+The game's producer, Forest Large, said in a podcast that New Orleans was considered as a location, but due to time restraints, the location was ultimately decided to be Mexico and elements from previous games, such as plants, were borrowed and modified for Guardian of Light.
 Crystal Dynamics said that development on Guardian of Light had not affected development on the next main installment and reboot of the franchise, titled Tomb Raider.
 Lara Croft and the Guardian of Light uses recycled musical cues from Legend, Anniversary, and Underworld by composers Troels Brun Folmann and Colin O'Malley.